-Your choice of builder should also offer a choice of payment platforms, while its drag-and-drop functionality and interface's will undoubtedly also be significant factors.
+Your choice of builder should also offer a choice of payment platforms, while its drag-and-drop functionality and interface will undoubtedly also be significant factors.

-Learn more about choosing website builders for your new site in our articles focusing on whether you should invest in a small business website builder; and our tips for building an enterprise website, should you want to increase your online presence further.
+Learn more about whether you should invest in a small business website builder (opens in new tab); and our tips for building an enterprise website (opens in new tab), should you want to increase your online presence further.